devliqht/ismis-theoretical-grade-calculator/README.md

 	```

 ## Notice
 This tool may or may not be illegal as it is a modification of ISMIS.
 However, this script in nature is only client-sided and does not provide any benefits, advantages or actual modifications to your real data.
+It does not communicate with any servers or impose a real security threat.
 If you're someone of authority who wants this script to be taken down, I will gladly comply.